-- ➤ Eric is old and will be retired in the near future LONI users are encouraged to migrate their codes to QB-2 as soon as possible. - ➤ The purpose of bigmem queue on QB-2 is for jobs costing big (larger than 64 GB) memory not for jobs using more number of cores. - There is no GPU queue on QB-2.
-GPU is available to workq or checkpt queues. - There is no Xeon Phi queue on SuperMIC.
-Xeon Phi is available to workq or checkpt queues. - There is no single queue on SuperMIC. - ➤ The SU (service unit) is calculated by (number of cores) (real walltime).
-This is still the case for the clusters with accelerators, such as SuperMIC, SuperMike and QB-2. - Users are encouraged to use accelerators whenever possible.
+- Eric is old and will be retired in the near future LONI users are encouraged to migrate their codes to QB-2 as soon as possible. - The purpose of bigmem queue on QB-2 is for jobs costing big (larger than 64 GB) memory not for jobs using more number of cores. - GPU is available to workq or checkpt queues on QB2. - Xeon Phi is available to workq or checkpt queues on SuperMIC. - There is no single queue on SuperMIC. - Users are encouraged to use accelerators (GPU/Xeon Phi) whenever possible.
 Application for allocation involving with usage of accelerators will be easier to be approved.